-Based on the analysis presented here, recommended design conditions for the 20-foot platted rightof-way alley are shown in Figure 3.
+Based on the analysis presented here, recommended design conditions for the 20-foot platted right-of-way alley are shown in Figure 3.
 As shown in the road section, recommended conditions include two 7.5-foot travel lanes and about a 5-foot buffer, which includes drainage improvements.
-Given the number of potential trips per day, the alley would function as a local access road, with a minimal area for pedestrian use.
+Given the number of potential trips per day, the alley would function as a local access road, with pedestrians sharing the improved area of alley with vehicles.
 However, the reduced travel way will work to slow vehicles and allow pedestrians and vehicles to share the space.
 The surface should be hardened in order to minimize dust, given the potential trips per day.